Sumir123/Edxplor/src/styles/readme.txt

-In terminal nagivate to style floder and
+In terminal nagivate to style folder and
 Run
 sass --watch app.scss:app.css
 to